 This is the fourth in a series of blog posts addressing a report by Diego Escobari and Gary Hoover covering the 2019 presidential election in Bolivia.
 Their conclusions do not hold up to scrutiny, as we observe in our report Nickels Before Dimes.
 Here, we expand upon various claims and conclusions that Escobari and Hoover make in their paper.
-Links to past posts: part one, part two, part three, part five, part six and part seven.
+Links to other posts: part one, part two, part three, part five, part six, part seven, part eight, and part nine.

 In the previous post, we observed two biases affecting the preliminary count in Bolivia’s 2019 elections: a bias toward counting small (disproportionately rural) polling stations early, and a general bias against counting rural polling stations early.
 On balance, these biases meant late-counted polling stations were disproportionately rural and not representative of the stations that had been counted earlier.

 After the polls closed on October 21, 2019 and jurors at each station tallied the votes, they submitted the results via cell phone app for inclusion in a preliminary count of the election results: the Transmisión de Resultados Electorales Preliminares (TREP).
 The TREP had no legal standing, and for good reason: it was designed only to give an early sense of the results while the careful and deliberate official count — the cómputo — took several days to complete.

 The TREP relied on transcription of electronically submitted images of the actas (tally sheets), many of which were not correctly filled out by the citizens selected at random to manage the operation of their polling station.
 Indeed, as we noted in the previous post, training was in many cases insufficient.